Are you seeing the 502 bad gateway error on your WordPress site?

 Your browser may be showing you the error page from the cache.
-Even after the issue is fixed, you would see the 502 error because the browser is loading your website from cache.
+Even after the issue is fixed, you will see the 502 error because the browser is loading your website from its cache.

-Once you clear your WordPress cache, try loading the website again.
+For more details, see our guide on how to clear your WordPress cache.
+Then, try loading the website again.

-You can use a different browser to troubleshoot if the problem is occurring because of browser cache.
-If you see the error on all browsers, then continue reading.
+You can also use a different browser to troubleshoot if the problem is happening because of the browser cache.
+If you see the error in all browsers, then continue reading.

 Step 3: Disable the CDN or Firewall

 You can then contact your CDN service provider for support.
-Once the issue is resolved, you can go ahead and enable the CDN again.
+Once the issue is resolved, you can go ahead and enable the CDN or firewall again.